-At C&C, we know being a woman in business isn’t always sunshine and rainbows.
+At Create & Cultivate, we know being a woman in business isn’t always sunshine and rainbows.
 That’s why we started a new monthly series called Tough Stuff (see last month’s post here), where we talk about some of the less glamorous parts of having a killer career.
 Below, Lily Comba shares how she turned her restlessness into a great opportunity—without leaving her job.

 I began to crave something more.
-Something that I couldn’t quite pinpoint or identify, but knowing nonetheless that I needed to make a change.
+Something that I couldn’t quite pinpoint or identify, but knowing nonetheless that I needed to make a career change.
 The hard part?
 I didn’t want to leave my company or my team.
-My initial reaction was that of nervousness — would I be like most millenials, who can’t hold a job for a year due to restlessness?
+My initial reaction was that of nervousness—would I be like most millennials, who can’t hold a job for a year due to restlessness?
 After all, one CareerBuilder survey shared that employers “expect 45% of their newly hired college grads would remain with the company for under two years” and 25% of people under the age of 35 to “have worked five jobs.”

 I went back to square one.
 Before finding the job I have now, I looked at my career from a bird’s eye view.
 I asked: What was I good at?
 What work did I enjoy doing?
 And which jobs would allow me to be paid to do it all full-time?
 So when I hit this slow spot in my career, I asked the same questions but with a slight twist.
 How could I find a new form of fulfillment while remaining at the same company?